Generating HAR files and analyzing web requests

 Network Issues

 Microsoft's Using Windows Internet Explorer Developer Tools Network Capture KB can be used to identify how to diagnose network issues.
-For further info on HTTP codes, please take a look through HTTP/1.1 Status Codes.
+For further info on HTTP codes, please look through HTTP/1.1 Status Codes.

 Providing Information to Support

-Occasionally, we'll need to ask for a copy of that data so we can review it.
+Occasionally, we'll need to request a copy of that data to review it.
 To do so, please go through the following:

 Microsoft Edge